 We considered the joint venture entity as a VIE and determined that we are not the primary beneficiary of the VIE.
 In February 2022, we made a cash investment totaling \$1.0 million in the joint venture's common stock.
-We accounted for the joint venture using the equity method of accounting, and recorded our 50% share of the net loss from the joint venture totaling \$0.2 million in other expense, net, on the condensed consolidated statement of operations for the three months ended March 31, 2022.
-We are not obligated to fund the joint venture's potential future losses, and therefore will not record equity method losses that would result in our equity investment in the joint venture to fall below zero.
-As of March 31, 2022, the carrying amount of our equity investment in the joint venture was zero, and we have a receivable totaling \$2.5 million from the joint venture in due from related parties, on the condensed consolidated balance sheet for research and development costs that we paid on behalf of the joint venture during the three months ended March 31, 2022.
+We account for our investment in the joint venture using the equity method of accounting, and recorded our 50% share of the net loss from the joint venture totaling \$4.5 million and \$8.6 million, respectively, in other expense, net, on the condensed consolidated statement of operations for the three and nine months ended September 30, 2022.
+Such losses include \$8.4 million of expenses incurred by us on behalf of the joint venture during the nine months ended September 30, 2022.
+We are not obligated to fund the joint venture's potential future losses, and therefore will not record additional equity method losses that would result in our equity investment in the joint venture to fall below zero.
+As of September 30, 2022, the carrying amount of our equity investment in the joint venture was zero.